 Super switching advice - complying with your obligations - INFO 182

-This information sheet (INFO 182) provides general information and compliance tips for financial advisers who provide super switching advice.
-It provides specific examples of inadequate conduct in some of those areas where we frequently encounter compliance issues.
+This is Information Sheet 182 (INFO 182).
+It provides general information and compliance tips for financial advisers who provide super switching advice.
+This information sheet also provides specific examples of inadequate conduct in some of those areas where we frequently encounter compliance issues.

 What is ‘super switching advice’?